Pearson leads Canucks past Sharks and into 1st in Central

+VANCOUVER, British Columbia (AP) — The Vancouver Canucks surged past the San Jose Sharks — and took over the tight Pacific Division.

-VANCOUVER, British Columbia (AP) — Tanner Pearson scored on the power play and had an assist as the Vancouver Canucks defeated the San Jose Sharks 4-1 on Saturday night.
+Tanner Pearson scored on the power play and had an assist, helping the Canucks to a 4-1 victory Saturday night.

 Loui Eriksson, J.T.
 Miller and Quinn Hughes also scored for the Canucks, who won for the 11th time in 14 games and extended their home winning streak to eight games.
-The victory also moved the Canucks into first place in the tight Pacific Division with 58 points, one more than Edmonton, Calgary, Vegas and Arizona.
+The victory also moved the Canucks into first place in the Pacific with 58 points, one more than Edmonton, Calgary, Vegas and Arizona.

+“Going into the break in a playoff spot is big,” Pearson said.
+“We’ve got to keep it strong here at home (and) become a better road team here on out.”

 Jake Virtanen and Adam Gaudette, playing in his 100th NHL game, each had two assists for Vancouver, who outshot the Sharks 38-17.
 Thatcher Demko, making his third start in the last 19 games, stopped 16 shots.